My 10 Favorite Coffee Shops in Oaxaca

 I love this atmosphere of this Oaxaca cafe.
 It features natural decor that spills over to its clay coffee mugs and stone plates.
 Inside are several wooden tables surrounded by a mix of benches, stools, and chairs for seating.

-They proudly serve Oaxacan coffee from Pluma, a mountainous region south of the city towards the coast that’s known as the best coffee in Oaxaca.
+They proudly serve Oaxacan coffee from Pluma Hidalgo, a mountainous region south of the city towards the coast that’s known for growing some of the best coffee in Oaxaca.
 And they have a few food offerings – delicious sandwiches and charcuterie.

 Lluvia and Cosecha, which translates to Rain and Harvest, is a self-described “Barra de Experiencias.”
 They also host popup food events and live music in the evenings later in the week.